 CDC chief makes $375K, far exceeding his predecessors’ pay

-NEW YORK (AP) — The new head of the nation’s top public health agency is getting paid nearly twice what his predecessor made and far more than other past directors.
+NEW YORK (AP) — The new head of the nation’s top public health agency is getting paid nearly twice what his predecessor made and far more than other past directors, government officials confirmed.

 Dr. Robert Redfield Jr., 66, has long career as a top HIV researcher, but he had no experience working in public health or managing a public health agency.
 The U.S. government is paying him $375,000 a year to run the Atlanta-based Centers for Disease Control and Prevention.